Employee development: How to get employees and managers to own it

 Employees look externally when they don't get professional growth.
 So managers must be confident in understanding their team’s needs.
 And find ways to support them to develop new skills.
 But, much like a toddler learning to walk, you don’t just hand them the reins.
 Build trust as you go and release them in stages.
 Small projects, new tasks, higher profile clients.
 As they show their ability to perform, managers can give away more.
 And free up time to focus on their own development.

 But not all managers are ready for this change.
 Some need help to start those conversations.
-So give them support and share our Manager’s Guide to being a better manager.
-It helps them build their skills so they can take responsibility for employee development.
+So give them support with our latest best practice guide: How to be a better manager for your people.
+Get your free download below 👇